Myers Park (Charlotte)

 Myers Park is a neighborhood and historic district in Charlotte, North Carolina, United States.

-Neighborhoods that are near Myers Park include Dilworth and Sedgefield to the west, Eastover to the east, Uptown Charlotte to the north, and South Park and Foxcroft to the south.
+Nearby neighborhoods include Dilworth and Sedgefield to the west, Eastover to the east, Uptown Charlotte to the north, and SouthPark and Foxcroft to the south.
 The Little Sugar Creek Greenway runs along the western edge of the neighborhood, adjacent to Freedom Park.
 Though its boundaries originally coincided with the boundaries of the 1220 acre John Spring Myers farm, the neighborhood, by 2008, comprised 2200 acre and had a population of 9,809.
 Myers Park is bounded by Queens Road to the north, Providence Road to the east, Sharon Road to the south, and Park Road to the west.